 This paper presents our solution to the IEEE VR 2024 3DUI contest.
 We present The Alchemist, a VR experience tailored to aid children in practicing and mastering the four fundamental mathematical operators.
 In The Alchemist, players embark on a fantastical journey where they must prepare three potions to break a malevolent curse imprisoning the Gobbler kingdom.
 Our contributions include the development of a novel number input interface, Pinwheel, an extension of PizzaText, as well as four novel gestures, each corresponding to a distinct mathematical operator, designed to assist children in retaining practice with these operations.
 Preliminary tests indicate that Pinwheel and the four associated gestures facilitate the quick and efficient execution of mathematical operations.

-Collaboration plays a vital role in both academia and industry whenever we need to browse through a big amount of data to extract meaningful insights.
-These collaborations often involve people living far from each other, with different levels of access to technology.
-Effective cross-border collaborations require reliable telepresence systems that provide support for communication, cooperation, and understanding of contextual cues.
 In the context of collaborative academic writing, while immersive technologies offer novel ways to enhance collaboration and enable efficient information exchange in a shared workspace, traditional devices such as laptops still offer better readability for longer articles.
 We propose the design of a hybrid cross-reality cross-device networked system that allows the users to harness the advantages of both worlds.
 Our system allows users to import documents from their personal computers (PC) to an immersive headset, facilitating document sharing and simultaneous collaboration with both colocated colleagues and remote colleagues.
 Our system also enables a user to seamlessly transition between Virtual Reality, Augmented Reality, and the traditional PC environment, all within a shared workspace.
 We present the real-world scenario of a global academic team conducting a comprehensive literature review, demonstrating its potential for enhancing cross-reality hybrid collaboration and productivity.

 This paper presents our solution to the 2023 3DUI Contest challenge.
 Our goal was to provide an immersive VR experience to engage users in privately securing and accessing information in the Metaverse while improving authentication-related interactions inside our virtual environment.
 To achieve this goal, we developed an authentication method that uses a virtual environment's individual assets as security tokens.
 To improve the token selection process, we introduce the HOG interaction technique.
 HOG combines two classic interaction techniques, Hook and Go-Go, and improves approximate object targeting and further obfuscation of user password token selections.
 We created an engaging mystery-solving mini-game to demonstrate our authentication method and interaction technique.